 The Company, through its subsidiaries, acquired certain assets and assumed certain liabilities of Jefferson Refinery, LLC, Port of Beaumont Petroleum Transload Terminal II, LLC (collectively "Jefferson Terminal").
 Jefferson Terminal is comprised of complementary energy logistics assets and is headquartered in The Woodlands, Texas.
 Its principal operations are to engage in the business of terminalling, storage, throughput and transloading of crude oil and petroleum products.
-Prior to the acquisition, a subsidiary of the Company had several term loan agreements with Jefferson Refinery, LLC ("Pre-Existing Debt Relationships") of \$97.6 million.
-The acquisition of Jefferson was consummated on August 27, 2014.
-The Company viewed the acquisition of Jefferson Terminal as an opportunity to gain entry into this industry
+The acquisition of Jefferson Terminal was consummated on August 27, 2014.

-Jefferson Terminal was purchased for an aggregate purchase price of approximately \$607.8 million, including assumed liabilities of \$522.0 million (of which \$97.6 million relates to Pre-Existing Debt Relationships) and equity consideration of \$38.2 million.
+Jefferson Terminal was purchased for an aggregate purchase price of approximately \$607.8 million, including assumed liabilities of \$522.0 million (of which \$97.6 million relates to pre-existing debt relationships) and equity consideration of \$38.2 million.
 The Company owns a 60% interest in Jefferson Terminal.
 The remaining 40% interest in Jefferson Terminal is owned by a portion of the retaining shareholders and a private equity fund sponsored by Fortress, each holding an interest of 20% and accounted for as non-controlling interests in the accompanying consolidated financial statements.
 In connection with the acquisition, a \$100 million loan was also obtained (Note 9).

-The acquisition was accounted for as a business combination under ASC 805 and the results of operations of the acquired business of Jefferson Terminal have been included in the consolidated financial statements since the date of acquisition.
-In connection with the purchase, the Company incurred and expensed transaction related costs of approximately \$5,494, included within Acquisition and Transaction expenses, in the Consolidated Statements of Income.
-The Company's acquisition accounting for Jefferson Terminal is still preliminary, pending the final determination of certain estimated amounts for property, plant and equipment, construction in progress, and accrued liabilities.
-There were no measurement period adjustments recorded during the three months ended March 31, 2015.
-The goodwill recognized is attributable to strategic opportunities and expected future cash flows of the business and is expected to be deductible for tax purposes.
-Property, plant and equipment acquired in connection with Jefferson Terminal is being depreciated based on estimated remaining useful lives from the date of acquisition.
+The acquisition was accounted for as a business combination under ASC 805 Business Combinations and the results of operations of the acquired business of Jefferson Terminal have been included in the consolidated financial statements since the date of acquisition.
+The Company's acquisition accounting for Jefferson Terminal is still preliminary, pending the final determination of certain estimated amounts for property, plant, and equipment, construction in progress, and accrued liabilities.
+Subsequent to the acquisition, measurement period adjustments as of the acquisition date were made to increase both goodwill and estimated liabilities assumed by \$390.